zedttxj/Image-Processing-Tool-with-Matlab/optional/README.md

   - Binary matrix: 2D
 - Output:
   - Partition (contains the original size of the binary matrix): 1D
-- Explanation: The function BP(A) processes a binary matrix by sorting each row and each column, then counting the number of ones in each row and storing this count in a partition vector.
+- Explanation: The function BP(A) processes a binary matrix by sorting each row and each column, counting the number of ones in each row, and then storing the count in a partition vector.
 The partition vector represents the number of ones in each row.
 An alternative approach is to count the number of ones in each row first, and then sort them in descending order.
 Both approaches produce the same result.
 - Example code:
   ```matlab
   data = [